brunonunest/sena-analytics/README.md

 7. Run the code files to activate the pipelines, example : `python tradedVolume.py`, having the env activated within the libs of last step

-** If having problems upolading data to mongodb, try running `python sslLoad.py` before pipeline file
+* `createIndexes.py` is for creating the indexes and constraints, this file needs to be run once ** If having problems upolading data to mongodb, try running `python sslLoad.py` before pipeline file

 #How to Run on Docker?